 So you should go into the interview with your corresponding objectives already set.

-This will give you the necessary incentive to start on the path towards success and demonstrate to your employer that you intend to get the job done.
+This will give you the necessary incentive to start on the path toward success and demonstrate to your employer that you intend to get the job done.

 This creates a mutually beneficial relationship between two parties who share the same philosophy.